Let me ask you a question.

 - Cash, or

-- Check (bank checks and money orders fall under this category as well)
+- Check (bank checks and money orders fall into this category as well)

 There was no other option for the freelancer or mom-and-pop outfit to collect their money.